thelookoutway/heroku_drain_datadog/README.md

     $ heroku labs:enable log-runtime-metrics --app <MY-APP>
     $ heroku drains:add https://user:<YOUR_DRAIN_PASSWORD>@<YOUR_APP>.herokuapp.com/logs --app <MY-APP>

-All forwarded metrics will be tagged with appname, dyno, and dynotype.
+All forwarded metrics will be tagged with their appname, dyno, and dynotype.
 To set additional tags:

     $ heroku config:set DRAIN_TAGS_FOR_<LOGPLEX_DRAIN_TOKEN>="env:production,service:app" -a <DRAIN-APP>